Johnermac/Johnermac.github.io/_posts/certs/ecppt/2023-11-21-powershell.md

 Get-Help Get-Help -Online
 ```

-to update the help files
+To update the help files
 ```powershell
 Update-Help
 ```